 Separating your space from other booths can be a bigger challenge at indoor craft shows.
 At an outdoor show, you can set up your craft canopy, and your space will be instantly defined.

-While some professional craft artists use a canopy (or the canopy frame minus the canvas top) to define their space at indoor shows, that option is not always appropriate for everyone, and it is not allowed at some indoor art and craft shows.
+While some professional craft artists use a canopy (or the canopy frame minus the canvas top) to define their space at indoor shows, that option is not always appropriate for everyone, and it is not allowed at some indoor shows.

 You may need to devise a pipe and drape system or another type of divider to define your space at indoor shows.

 One of the biggest challenges at outdoor craft shows is the unpredictable nature of the weather.

-Wind can present a huge challenge at outdoor craft shows if the items you create are light and/or fragile.
+Wind can present a huge challenge at outdoor craft shows if the items you create are light or fragile.
 Anchor light items such as jewelry with sturdy, heavy displays where possible, and ensure your items are sheltered under a canopy that is weighted with effective tent weights.

 You may need to experiment with your tent's side walls under different weather conditions.
 Putting up the side walls can prevent the wind from blowing around items within your booth.
 However, using side walls can also make the tent itself more prone to blow around in the wind.
 You must ensure your booth is well weighted to prevent that problem.

 Some people attach their side walls at the top of the canopy, and then roll them up from the bottom.
-That way they can fairly quickly move the sides walls up or down depending on the weather conditions.
+That way they can fairly quickly move the side walls up or down depending on the weather conditions.